Aemira311/SQL-injection-detection-Tool/README.md

 ' OR 1=1 --
 ' OR 1=2 --
 ' AND 'x'='x' --
+## Contribution
+Contributions are welcome!
+If you have ideas for enhancements or bug fixes, feel free to open an issue or submit a pull request.

+## Contact
-Contact For any questions or contributions, feel free to reach out:
+For any questions or contributions, feel free to reach out:
 Email: abdelrahman.emira311@gmail.com
 LinkedIn: www.linkedin.com/in/abdelrahman-emira-48b187239